ThinkMarkets Review 2022

-The broker is regulated by the Australian Securities & Investments Commission (ASIC), the UK’s Financial Conduct Authority (FCA), and South Africa’s Financial Services Conduct Authority (FSCA) and the Financial Services Authority (FSA) Seychelles.
+The broker is regulated by the Australian Securities & Investments Commission (ASIC), the UK’s Financial Conduct Authority (FCA), South Africa’s Financial Services Conduct Authority (FSCA) and the Financial Services Authority (FSA) Seychelles.

 The MT4 platform can be downloaded to your PC free of charge.
 The platform promises fast trade execution, over 100 indicators, and one-click-trading.
-The MT4 system also comes with a host of superb apps and additional features, including AutoChartist, a VPS, and FXWirePro.
+The MT4 system also comes with a host of superb apps and additional features, including free access to Trading Central, a VPS, and FXWirePro.

 The MT5 platform is the latest version of the popular MT4 software.
 It appeals to seasoned traders, in particular, offering more advanced trading tools and analysis features.
 Users benefit from additional technical indicators and timeframes, plus an enhanced strategy tester for EAs, as well as a built-in economic calendar.

-ThinkMarkets has a 12,000-strong list of tradable instruments, covering:
+ThinkMarkets has a 3500+ list of tradable instruments, covering: